Snow (musician): Television and film appearances

 Drew Carey, a long time Snow fan, had Snow record a reggae version of The Drew Carey Show theme song, "Moon Over Parma", for the series' eighth and ninth seasons.

+In 1995, Snow appears as himself in concert performance in the movie Kla$h, Snow performs onstage and does a scene in which he is interviewed by Jamaican media in the film directed by Bill Parker and produced by Kingston Pictures.

 In 2001, Snow played a prison guard in the film Prison Song.
 Snow appears as himself in the 2012 film The Movie Out Here produced by Canadian brewing company Kokanee and Alliance Films.

-In 2015, Snow and his then-fiancée, Tara Elizabeth, appeared on a CBC webseries called True Dating Stories to tell the story of one of their first dates: A walk in a ravine turned police operation.
+In 2015, Snow and his then-fiancée, Tara Elizabeth, appeared on a CBC webseries called True Dating Stories to tell the story of one of their first dates: a walk in a ravine turned police operation.
 Their episode was the most watched and the entire series won Best Web Series at the Hollywood Comedy Shorts Film Festival.